eclipse-osee/org.eclipse.osee/web/apps/docs/src/content/docs/mim/datamodel.md

 ## Enumeration Set

 Enumeration Sets are named sets of individual Enuerations.
-They are always related to a Platform Type with an "enumaration" logical type.
+They are always related to a Platform Type with an "enumeration" logical type.

 ## Enumeration